Nisqually Glacier

 Perhaps the longest studied glacier on Mount Rainier, Nisqually's terminal point has been measured annually since 1918.
 In May 1970, the glacier was measured to be moving at an average of 29 in per day.
+Between 1896 and 2021, the glacier shrank from 3.871 mi2 to 1.584 mi2.

 Development

 Nisqually Glacier has advanced and retreated three times during the end of the 20th Century.
 The recent retreat began in 1985.
 In the next six years, the glacier thinned by 52 ft west of Glacier Vista.

 The glacier reached its greatest extent by 1850, when many of the glaciers reached their furthest extent down valley.
 The 1850s is considered the Little Ice Age.
 Nisqually Glacier reached 650 to 800 ft feet below the Glacier Bridge.
 On the west, Tahoma and South Tahoma Glaciers joined below Glacier Island along the Wonderland Trail.
 Emmons Glacier on the northeast reached within 1.2 mile of the White River Campground.

 With the end of the Little Ice Age these glaciers began a slow retreat.
 After 1920 the rate of shrinkage sped up.
 In the 100 years since the height of the Little Ice Age and 1950, Mount Rainier lost about one-quarter its glaciers.
 After 1950 until the 1980s the larger glaciers made small advances.
 Since the 1980s, many glaciers have been thinning and retreating.